lovexyn0827/MessMod/README.md

 Supported ticking phases:

-- WEATHER_CYCLE: Just after the calculation of weather cycle was completed and the game time was updated.
+- WEATHER_CYCLE: Just after the calculation of weather cycling was completed and the game time was updated.
 - CHUNK: Just after most stuff related to chunks (including unloading, spawning, freezing , snowing, random ticks and many other tasks) get processed.
 - SCHEDULED_TICK: Just after the calculating of scheduled tick finished.
 - VILLAGE: Just after the states of raids got updated.